NZ Outdoors & Freedom Party: Relationships with other minor parties

 Following the de-registration of the Ban 1080 Party in 2017, many Ban 1080 supporters moved to the Outdoors Party.
-In January 2020 the party elected anti-1080 activist Sue Grey as its co-leader.
+In January 2020 it was announced that the party elected anti-1080 activist Sue Grey as its co-leader.
 Co-founder David Haynes left the party around the same time.

 In March 2020 the party formed an alliance with the Real NZ Party, resulting in the founder and leader of Real NZ, David Moffett, being appointed to the Outdoor Party's board as an executive director.
 Jennie Brown, an early childhood educator from Gisborne, was made a new board member at the same time.
 By the time of the election, Brown was standing as a candidate for the Billy Te Kahika's New Zealand Public Party (NZPP).

 In April 2020 the NZPP, known for its belief in a "plandemic" conspiracy, had approached the Outdoors Party about working together but a personality clash between Te Kahika and Sue Grey prevented this.
 Within four months the relationship reached a point where Grey alleged that the Outdoors Party had been the target of a harassment campaign by NZPP supporters (which was now in allied with Advance New Zealand).
 Te Kahika called the behaviour "absolutely reprehensible" and asked his supporters not to abuse Grey, but also said that “the worst and the filthiest behaviour has actually come from Outdoors Party supporters towards the Public Party".